MissingMaps/partners/app/_partner/aig.md

   - bostonCassini

 tm-projects:
-  - id: 10096
-    desc: "This remote mapping of buildings will support the implementation of planned activities and largely the generation of data for humanitarian activities in the identified provinces."
   - id: 10420
     desc: "This remote mapping of buildings will support the implementation of planned activities and largely the generation of data for humanitarian activities in the identified provinces."
   - id: 9869